arthurcgusmao/emacs-ssh-ident/README.md

 ## Installation

-### Disclaimer
+### Important: verify PATH before installation

-For ssh and related commands (such as Git, used by Magit) to work with ssh-ident inside Emacs, the ssh command that Emacs runs should be pointing to an instance of ssh-ident.
+For ssh and related commands (such as Git, used by Magit) to work with ssh-ident inside Emacs, the ssh command that Emacs runs should be pointing to an ssh-ident binary.
 For instance, you can create a symlink from ssh to ssh-ident in `~/.local/bin`, and then add that path to the Emacs environment PATH variable:

 ```console
 ln -s /path/to/ssh-ident ~/.local/bin/ssh